Forensic Accounting Skills in Investigations

 - past and present employers.

 Another public source of information involves websites that do not require special password or other access privileges.
-For example, a company’s website or that of a trade association or other membership group that a subject might be involved with could provide clues about the subject’s relationships, travels and past.
+For example, a company’s website, or that of a trade association or other membership group with which a subject might be involved, could provide clues about the subject’s relationships, travels and past.

 Even information that is no longer on a website might still be available to an investigator.
-The Wayback Machine at www.archive.org is an archive of almost 500 billion past pages on the internet.
+The Wayback Machine at www.archive.org is an archive of more than 600 billion past pages on the internet (as at November 2021).
 Simply typing the URL of a website into the Wayback Machine will produce an index by date of prior versions of that website which have been archived and are available for viewing.
 Accordingly, an investigator may be able to find useful information from past editions of websites long after the information has been deleted.

 Non-public records are private and confidential.
 Holders of these records are under no obligation to produce these records unless they have provided their consent or they are compelled to do so as a result of a legal process, such as a court order or subpoena.
 Records such as personal bank statements of individuals who may be the subject of an investigation fall into this category.
 Investigators normally do not have ready access to these records.

 When assisting counsel with preparing a request for a subpoena or other court-ordered production of private records, an investigator should be as detailed and specific as possible.
 Overly broad requests are normally either denied or result in potentially lengthy delays.
+The format of the records and the tools available to the investigator to analyse them should also be considered.
 For example, if records associated with a bank account are requested, rather than requesting ‘all records associated with the account’, it is normally better to itemise a list of those records, such as by requesting copies of:

 - bank statements for the relevant period;